dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 > I am going to Boston for a brief "vacation".
 It would be entirely coincidental if I happened to spend a day with some friends who might be in the process of writing a U34 grant application, and if we also just happened to have some "hypothetical" discussions about details of such a study.
 This is a purely personal, i.e., NOT NIAAA-funded or authorized, trip.

 All the scheming from the NIAAA worked.
-Ultimately, they received received exactly one application: from Mukamal.
+Ultimately, they received exactly one application: from Mukamal.
 There's a complex subplot regarding the review of this grant: There were serious concerns from someone on the NIAAA advisory council, but staff in the NIAAA rebutted them, and then were able to exclude them from voting on procedural grounds.
 In email, they reassured Mukamal "Do not worry" and that "They are inappropriate comments".
 In response, Mukamal simply said "here's a draft for the U34.
 I tried to be discrete (sic) about the industry stuff."

 </details>